JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 ---

 # Overview
-Let's create a function in Python that can quickly find all the Prime numbers below a given value.
-For example, if we pass the function a value of 100, it would find all the prime numbers below 100.
+Let's create a function in Python that can quickly find all the prime numbers below a given value.
+For example, if we pass the function a value of 100, then the function would find all the prime numbers below 100.

 <br/>